 Payment in Kind Bonds

-Issuing Company of this bond can pay interest in form of another financial instrument in lieu of cash interest payments.
+Issuing a company of payment in kind bond can pay interest in the form of another financial instrument instead of cash interest payments.
 The issuing company can choose to defer the cash interest payments.
 Later the bonds are exchangeable against other financial assets of the company.
-This helps the company to avoid coupon payments in cash when there is a cash crunch in the business.
+This helps the company avoid coupon payments in cash when there is a cash crunch in the business.

 Advantages of Deferred Coupon Bonds

-Investors seeking financial instruments in lieu of bank savings account can invest in deferred coupon bonds.
+Investors seeking financial instruments instead of bank savings accounts can invest in deferred coupon bonds.
 They serve as an alternative to a regular savings account.
 Another advantage of investing in these bonds is that they can be purchased at deep discounts.
-In a cash crunch, the issuing company can avoid paying interest to the deferred coupon bondholder.
-This helps the company to run its operation smoothly even in a cash crisis situation.
+The issuing company can avoid paying interest to the deferred coupon bondholder in a cash crunch.
+This helps the company run its operation smoothly even in a cash crisis situation.

-Deferred coupon bonds are a great choice for long-term investors and not for the periodic income seekers.
-Thus, with no periodic coupon payments, the issuing company can concentrate more on their business operations.
-This gives them flexibility in paying interest/cost of borrowing funds and help in expanding businesses.
+Deferred coupon bonds are a great choice for long-term investors and not for periodic income seekers.
+Thus, the issuing company can concentrate more on its business operations with no periodic coupon payments.
+This gives them flexibility in paying interest/cost of borrowing funds and helps expand businesses.